 The COVID-19 pandemic has been an unprecedented global crisis, the likes of which we’ve never seen before.
 The virus has spread worldwide.
 It has claimed many lives and affected countless others.
 It has brought economies to a grinding halt and forced entire populations indoors.
 There is a change in our way of life in ways that once seemed unthinkable just a short time ago.

 Parenting Tips During the COVID-19 Pandemic

 Even those who haven’t caught the virus have found themselves deeply affected by its spread.
-Businesses were forced to close and many individuals have to changed their day-to-day routines to keep themselves safe.
+Businesses were forced to close, and many individuals had to change their day-to-day routines to keep themselves safe.
 Some have caught the virus and had to deal with both symptoms and consequences associated with long COVID.

-The pandemic has taken a toll, physically and mentally, and it has been a tough time for parents.
+The pandemic has taken a toll, physically and mentally, and has been a tough time for parents.
 Parents worldwide are coping with this new normal.
-They are trying to keep their children safe, adjusting to working from home and educating their children at home too.
+They are trying to keep their children safe, adjusting to working from home, and educating their children at home too.

-Here are some useful parenting tips during the COVID-19 pandemic to keep in mind and make things a tad easier.
+Here are some helpful parenting tips during the COVID-19 pandemic to keep in mind and make things a tad easier.